 12. Now take the mashed boiled potatoes and add bread crumbs, finely chopped coriander leaves, roasted cumin powder, salt and red chilli powder to it.

-13. Mix everything with clean hands.
+13. And then, mix everything with clean hands.

 14. Next, take a 1 large tablespoon of this mix and make flat tikkis/cutlets out of it.
 Repeat this process until all the mix is used.

 15. If the tikkis seem a little soft, you can place them in the refrigerator for 10 minutes or so.

 16. You can no cook the patties on a non-stick pan using little oil or you could cook them in an air fryer as well.